 p.s.
 Julia, if you are reading this - please consider the point about more communication seriously.
 You have done an amazing job of starting/maintaining this platform.
 This is something that will help keep this wonderful thing going on.

 Bridget Chamene K. Chikosa, Julie, Vitor and Lauren like this.

 Carrie, I previously lent through another organization -- it's actually how I found Zidisha.
 I was using a search engine to find out about the process for distribution and a comparison chart showed up.
 For me, the decision to move to Zidisha was that they cut out the middleman, and that my loans actually went to the person I chose.
 With the other organization, loans were already funded, there was a substantial in-country charge from moneylenders, and I was basically just backfunding something that had already been done.
 No personal communication with borrowers, and few if any updates.
 Make sure the organization to whom you're donating is actually helping the entrepreneur and not just making money-lenders wealthy.

-Joost and Sean Sullivan like this.
+Joost, Sean Sullivan and Kelvin Malambo like this.

 Atlanta, United States